The Shape of Reasoning: Topological Analysis of Reasoning Traces in Large Language Models: Methodology

 \section{Methodology}

-We evaluate the \emph{shape} of LLM reasoning traces in four stages: (1) generate traces conditioned on AIME problems, (2) segment and embed steps, then align model traces to expert gold steps, (3) extract topological features from the embedded step clouds, and (4) compute graph-theoretic baselines on the same embeddings.
-Please refer to Appendix \ref{app:codefunc} for detailed descriptions of each function used in the algorithms in this section.
+We evaluate the \emph{shape} of LLM reasoning traces in four stages: (1) generate traces for AIME problems, (2) align model and expert steps in embedding space, (3) extract topological features from those embeddings, and (4) compute graph-theoretic baselines on the same data.